octobercms/docs/backend-navigation.md

 #### Registering menu items

-Backend menu items are registered in the Plugin information file.
+Backend menu items are registered in the Plugin registration file.
 An example of registering a menu item:

 ```php
 public function registerNavigation()